ChristopheBouriel/SharePlace-Docker/README.md

 			  restart: always
 	* save the file

-	If you want it to be even faster, don't build Angular inside the container and use the dist folder (why I 	let it in this repo).
+	If you want it to be even faster, don't build Angular inside the container and use the dist folder instead.
 To do so :
 	* enter the client folder and open the Dockerfile
 	* suppress everything and replace it with the following lines :